mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 # Style guide

-Homebrew wants to maintain a consistent Ruby style across all formulae based on [Ruby Style Guide](https://github.com/styleguide/ruby).
+Tigerbrew wants to maintain a consistent Ruby style across all formulae based on [Ruby Style Guide](https://github.com/styleguide/ruby).
 Other formulae may not have been updated to match this guide yet but all new ones should.
 Also:

 * The order of methods in a formula should be consistent with other formulae (e.g.: `def patches` goes before `def install`)
 * An empty line is required before the `__END__` line